When was the last time you thought about how you communicate?

 How to Enhance Your Communication Skills

-As a design consultancy, people often ask XPLANE to teach them how be a better communicator, how to become more agile, nurture servant leadership, or create a networked culture.
+As a design consultancy, people often ask XPLANE to teach them how to be a better communicator, how to become more agile, nurture servant leadership, or create a networked culture.

 We always recommend starting with interpersonal communication because engagement—the interplay between people—is vital to adapting and functioning at a high level.